Learn more about our Diversity and Equity Center

 Hospitality: “To offer warmth, acceptance, joy in welcoming others” (RB, 48)

-Seeking social justice
+Serving and seeking social justice

 Catholic social teaching calls us to protect human life, promote human dignity, and advance the common good.
 We sponsor a number of service opportunities for students to put this teaching into action.
 Through service opportunities, students are able to connect their learning about diversity with the political, social, economic, and global issues currently facing our shared humanity.
 Students emerge from these opportunities engaged citizens ready to transform their world.